 Sisu is a Finnish concept that translates loosely as grit, or determination in the face of adversity.
 There was a lot of that going around during the Winter War (1939-1940) when the Soviet juggernaut invaded tiny Finland.
 We thought that this term was a good fit with the image of the Finnish NCO popularized on the scenario card of “Fighting Withdrawal.”
 The stylized Finnish lion underlines this determination to defend the new state.
 Soumi (Finland) above the lion completes the theme.

-The Polish die is our favourite.
+Until the release of the Belgian pair (farther below), the Polish pair was our favourite.
 The lancer is already a staple of Polish mythology.
 It nevertheless underlines the martial spirit of Poland—the first to face the Blitzkrieg.
 The white eagle is likewise a central symbol.
 We made it as big as possible.
 It crowds not only the face of the red die, but also polska (Poland) itself.
 Even more so than the charging Uhlan, the eagle is emblematic of defiance in the face of the dark eagle that descended upon the Second Republic in September 1939.